-People who have scrupulous conscience tend to feel that they are unworthy of God’s love and mercy, thus, they end up not receiving the Communion.
+People who have scrupulous conscience tend to feel that they are unworthy of God’s love and mercy, thus, they end up not receiving Communion.
 Some factors contribute to this feeling.
-One example roots from the teaching of the Church which is to fast one (1 hour) before taking Communion.
+One example roots in the teaching of the Church which is to fast one (1 hour) before taking Communion.

-For others, this might seem easy but for those who are scrupulous, it is a nightmare, not because they can not do it but because they get too focused to the point that they doubt if they break it.
+For others, this might seem easy but for those who are scrupulous, it is a nightmare!
+Not because they cannot do it but because they can be too suspicious to the point that they doubt if they break it.

 For Eucharistic Fasting Guide for Scrupulous, you might want to check this out.